Skip to main content

 • “The artist, Fumiya Sumio, continues to deliver their signature style, which is both vivid and emotional.”

-The humor in the game is perceived as a mixed bag, with some ghost designs being more amusing than frightening, while others rely on symbolism that fails to resonate with the overarching narrative.
+The humor in the game is mixed, with some ghost designs being perceived as more amusing than frightening, while others rely on symbolism that fails to resonate with the spirit's narrative.

 Buy Spirit Hunter: Death Mark II